jeffreylanters/react-unity-webgl/README.md

 <img src="http://react-etc.net/files/2016-07/logo-578x270.png" height="50px"/> <img src="http://gamepadable.com/wp-content/uploads/2016/01/Official_unity_logo.png" height="50px"/>

 # installation
 Install using npm.
 Make sure you download the version matching with your Unity version.
 I try to update this plugin in case of need as fast as possible.
+Check the [releases on GitHub](https://github.com/jeffreylanters/react-unity-webgl/releases) for the corresponding version.

 ```sh
 # example